 Be sure to stop by the Kelowna Farmers and Crafters Market which is one of Canada’s largest, and showcases handmade, locally-grown products like cheese and lavender, or pop by one of the roadside fruit stands out in wine country to grab some fresh berries.
 Those who find themselves in southeast Kelowna might want to drop into Arlo’s Honey Farm to learn about the honey bees and check out a working hive, then head home with some beeswax candles or a jar of honey.

 10) Get active outside

-Kelowna’s great weather makes it the type of place you always want to be outdoors, so get your workout on by going kayaking around Okanagan Lake, doing yoga on a standup paddleboard, mountain biking or jogging along the waterfront.
+Kelowna’s great weather makes it the type of place you always want to be outdoors, so get your workout on by going kayaking around Okanagan Lake, doing yoga on a standup paddleboard, mountain biking, trying a flyboard experience or jogging along the waterfront.
 There are about a dozen golf courses in and around town, and in the winter skiers and snowboarders can make fresh tracks at Big White Ski Resort or Silver Star Mountain Resort, which are both only a one hour drive away.

 Where to stay in Kelowna

 Delta Hotels by Marriott Grand Okanagan Resort– This swanky spot has an enviable location right on the water and is just steps away from downtown.
 With beautiful rooms, an outdoor pool area with a bar, plenty of resort activities and fantastic dining options, the Grand Okanagan Resort is without question one of the best places to stay in Kelowna.
 Click here to book

 Hotel Zed– This funky spot in the heart of downtown is across the street from a park and just around the corner from some of Kelowna’s best restaurants.
 Its motel-like setup is big on personality, from the vibrant murals to the ping pong room and rotary phones, which makes this a great option for the younger crowd.
 Click here to book